Predicting Home Rental Prices with MindsDB in Java

 Make Predictions with SELECT

-Now, we can make predictions by querying the predictor.
-The SELECT syntax allows you make predictions for the label based on the chosen features.
+syntax allows you make predictions for the label based on the chosen features.

-We would be making our predictions from within the try & catch block for checking the status of the predictor.
-You can paste the code below inside the tryblock.
+block for checking the status of the predictor.
+You can paste the code below inside the try

 \\ mindsdb.java